The bodies of a Belgian mother and her son were recovered in southern Jordan after flash flooding

 Further details about the family and the ages of the children weren't immediately available.

 Jordan often experiences flash flooding as heavy seasonal rains send torrents of water through dry desert valleys.
-At least three people died in 2021 when floodwaters swept away their car, while more than 30 people were killed in flash flooding that hit Petra and Jordan’s Dead Sea coast in two separate floods in 2018.
+At least three people died in 2021 when floodwaters swept away their car, while more than 30 people in the Dead Sea region and other parts of Jordan were killed in flash flooding in 2018.